 The terms warehouse and fulfillment center are often used interchangeably but can have very different connotations.
 Both are large buildings that hold inventory for businesses that sell goods; however, the use cases and services provided are often quite different.
-Let’s break down each solution, so you have a better idea of what’s right for your ecommerce business.
+Let’s break down each option, so you have a better idea of what the best ecommerce shipping solution is for your business.

 What does a warehousing solution do?